superjer/tinyc.games/README.md

 ## Games

 ### Tet
-A Tetris clone which is getting a too un-tiny.
+A Tetris clone which is getting way too large.
 Cool animations, sound, controller support, multiplayer etc.
 This is too much for a "tiny" game so I'll be paring it down and moving the fully featured version to its own branch or repo.

 ### Flappy